mmikowski/powercss/README.md

 - **MIT license**
 - **No dependencies**

+## Data policy
+Before we review an example, we should understand the data policy that PowerCSS exmploys: It does **not** puts does not change any argument values **unless** explicitly explainged in API specification.
+Any other data structure provided to PowerCSS is **copied** and can be used again later without fear of it being modified by PowerCSS at any time.
+For the inverse reason, PowerCSS does **not** return pointers to its data.
+Instead it provides snapshots using `_getAssetJson_` and `_getAssetIdList_`.

 ## Example 001: The basics
 We were careful to change as little of the existing CSS work-flow as possible.
 If we are comfortable with using static CSS, this should look